 To enable snap to grid, select an element and click one or both of the snap to grid buttons, located to the right of the X (horizontal) and Y (vertical) offset fields in the Inspector.
-You can then drag the element in steps equal to the grid to the gri spacing.
-The default value is 0.5 sp.
+You can then drag the element in steps equal to the grid spacing.
+The default value is $0.5 \, \text{sp}$.